 Proving Fault for an Accident on Premises in Chicago

-Proving the fault or negligence of the defendant is required in order to win a successful recovery.
+In Illinois, proving the defendant's fault or negligence is required to win a successful recovery.
 The injured party bringing the case must prove, by a “preponderance of the evidence” that the conduct of the defendant was negligent.
 What is negligence?
 Essentially, negligence is an unsafe condition or conduct.
 Negligence is defined as the failure to meet the duty of “due care.”
 At its core, negligence is about a lack of safety.

 Proving fault requires the use of the law and the evidence.
 The law comes from many sources: